Politics and religion:

 , - Both share quite a lot of features with the Trolls mentioned here, but aren't referred to by Troll Warlord in any way.

 An Ursa is a somewhat humanoid creature with features of a bear, and, additionally, habits of a bear.
 The main throwoff are their ears, which are more like those of a hare or a rat.
 The ursine maw is also notably narrower than a bear's.
 Anyway, the Ursaj seem to have a matriarchic society, their males bent on protecting their homelands and cubs.
-A certain time ago, they did not have speech - this gift is one of the recent ones to be handed to the ursine race.
+A certain time ago, they did not have speech - this gift is one of the recent ones to be handed to the ursine race, the savage age when they used complicated markings and signals still celebrated to this day.
+The race went through a period of Tribal Wars where, among other things, iron armor was used for the first time.

 - Ulfsaar the Warrior is one of the most valiant defenders of his woods.